 - Every customer who buys from your store will be able to donate automatically.

 Make sure to involve your local community by creating a small event during which you give your accumulated donations to the recipient schools.
-Request feedback from the local community about your program or ask to feature some of your donors in the event to make it more memorable.
+Request feedback from the local community about your program or feature some of your donors in the event to make it more memorable.

 1. Improve Your Loyalty Program Using a POS

-Vend is a retail point-of-sale (POS) system that includes customer management and loyalty software features, allowing retailers to build their own custom program.
+Vend is a retail point-of-sale (POS) system that includes customer management and loyalty software features, allowing retailers to build their custom program.
 Design a loyalty program that’s simple to manage and makes joining easy for your customers.
 Visit Vend today.

-2. Sell Apparel That Is In Demand
+2. Sell Apparel That Is in Demand

 Your available products must be ones that will interest potential customers.
 This means you need to find out which items are in demand and will most likely be bought.
 You can’t expect that the back-to-school products you had on display last year will be as popular again this year automatically.

 Some tips to consider when evaluating your products are: